Université Catholique de Louvain, Louvain-la-Neuve, BE, Phd

 Development of Chinese Town

-MIT Media Lab, Cambridge, MA, US, Sommer session
+Massachusetts Institute of Technology (MIT), Cambridge, MA, US, Sommer session

 Silesian University of Technology, Gliwice, PL, MArch, 5 years

 Sustainable suspended Gardens for Nordhavnen: World Award Community Winner.